If you’re unsure whether your Omaha house has bad indoor air quality (IAQ), it likely does.

 Carbon Monoxide

 Carbon monoxide is colorless gas you can’t smell.
-It’s a byproduct of insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.
+It occurs when there’s insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.